sigp/lighthouse/book/src/simple-testnet.md

 With a functional [development environment](./setup.md), starting a local multi-node testnet is easy:

-1. Start the first node: `$ ./beacon_node testnet -f recent 8`
+1. Start the first node: `$ lighthouse bn testnet -f recent 8`
-1. Start a validator client: `$ ./validator_client testnet -b insecure 0 8`
+1. Start a validator client: `$ lighthouse bn testnet -b insecure 0 8`
-1. Start more nodes with `$ ./beacon_node -b 10 testnet -f bootstrap
+1. Start more nodes with `$ lighthouse bn -b 10 testnet -f bootstrap http://localhost:5052`
-   http://localhost:5052`
    - Increment the `-b` value by `10` for each additional node.